decoy-school/school-site/src/parents/nursery.md

 If you have any further queries about our nursery, please do not hesitate to contact Louise Iddon (Early Years Supervisor / Nursery Administrator):
 <a href='tel:+441626353282'>01626 353 282</a> - <a href="mailto:admin@decoyschool.co.uk">admin@decoyschool.co.uk</a>

+You can find our Nursery Admissions Policy on our [policies page](/information/policies).

 {% if documents %}

 <div class="content-grid">